varnish/Varnish-Book/varnish_sysadmin.rst

 -----------------

 - ``sess_workspace`` - incoming HTTP header workspace (from client)
-- Common values range from 65kB (Default) to 10MB
+- Common values range from the default of |default_sess_workspace| to 10MB
 - ESI typically requires exponential growth
 - Remember: It's all virtual - not physical memory.